isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2071.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Automated Labelling Machine

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Engineering Services for SMEs <br>
-N.A. for non-SMEs
+Up to Equipment for non-SMEs

 ### Things to Note
-- Auto self-adhesive labelling function
-- Parameter setting for different label sizes

-- Touchscreen display can be supported
-- Explosion proof can be supported
-- Installation/simple training costs can be supported
-- Conveyer line/system (integration with pipe, cable and air supply linkage) can be supported
+General Engineering Services Equipment

 ### Contact Information
 N.A.